-Spiriting Up Your Dinner Party
+Spirit Up Your Dinner Party

-If you have attended Tales of the Cocktail, you may have attended one of the event's signature Spirited Dinners.
-This experience is the ultimate in food and cocktail pairings, with full course meals at some of New Orleans' top restaurants.
+If you have attended Tales of the Cocktail, you may have experienced one of the event's signature "spirited dinners."
+This is the ultimate in food and cocktail pairings, with full course meals at some of New Orleans' top restaurants.